ONTAP 9 Manuals ( CA08871-402 )

 When an object store server is created, a root user with UID 0 is created.
 No access key or secret key is generated for this root user.
 The ONTAP administrator must run the object-store-server users regenerate-keys command to set the access key and secret key for this user.

-As a Fujitsu best practice, do not use this root user.
+As a best practice, do not use this root user.
 Any client application that uses the access key or secret key of the root user has full access to all buckets and objects in the object store.

 See the vserver object-store-server man pages for additional configuration and display options.